code-saturne/code_saturne/docs/doxygen/user_guide/advanced_setup.md

 Note that in some cases, a negative value may be used, implying an automatic conversion:

-- For pressure, Dirichelt definition relative to the solved pressure (P*), (by default, definition relative to the hydrostatic pressure).
+- For pressure, Dirichlet definition relative to the solved pressure (P*), (by default, definition relative to the hydrostatic pressure).
 - For enthalpy, conversion from given temperature